Rust-Simply/iriss-scripts/src/scripts/iriss-04.md

 We can rename the variables using colons, like naming x to width and y to height: [[]]

-Unfortunately, you can not extract data from Enums this way as the value of an Enum is one of a set of, not only values, but potentially subtypes or shapes or however you'd like to describe them.
+Unfortunately, you can't extract data from Enums this way as the value of an Enum is one of a set of, not only values, but potentially subtypes or shapes or however you'd like to describe them.

-Take for example the humble Options: [[]]
+Take for example the humble Option: [[]]

-How can we extract a char from Option char if we don't know whether the variable is Some or None... well, actually, we'll come to that soon. 🙂
+How can we extract a char from Option char if 5we don't know whether the variable is Some or None...

+well, actually, we'll come to that soon.

 ## Blocks are Expressions